-- treatment strategies
+treatment strategies

 The Bachelor of Child Studies — Child and Youth Care Counsellor major equips students with foundational knowledge by building upon the curriculum and courses previously offered in the highly-regarded Child and Youth Care Counsellor Diploma program.
-The four-year degree gives students the option to add a minor to complement their major with a balance of General Education courses and work experience components, Your job title could be:
+The four-year degree gives students the option to add a minor to complement their major with a balance of general education courses and work experience components, Your job title could be:

 - Child and youth care counsellor — you will be counselling and planning activities for children, youth and families in a variety of places including shelters, community centres, group homes, treatment centres and schools.

 - family support worker — help families in need get back on track by supporting them through counselling and supportive interventions.